 A great way to structure your roadmap is by creating a timeline.
-Using a simple timeline maker tool, you can design a timeline that shows every step of your product launch with the amount of time required for each phase.
+Using a simple timeline maker tool or taking advantage of timeline infographic templates, you can design a timeline that shows every step of your product launch with the amount of time required for each phase.
 You can also include what needs to be achieved within each phase.

 You can see in this timeline roadmap below how each step towards the goal has been clearly outlined.